Quick start

 If there are many functions to verify, we can pick a specific one on the command line

 by naming the Coma file it was compiled to.
-Coma files are generated in the verif/
+Coma files are generated in the verif/ directory,

-and their path consists of the crate name (creusot_tutorial_rlib
+and their path consists of the crate name (creusot_tutorial_rlib for the library creusot-tutorial)

-followed by the fully qualified function name (creusot_tutorial::sum_up_to
+followed by the fully qualified function name (creusot_tutorial::sum_up_to becomes creusot_tutorial/sum_up_to.coma).

-cargo creusot prove -i verif/creusot_tutorial_rlib/creusot_tutorial/M_sum_up_to.coma
+cargo creusot prove -i verif/creusot_tutorial_rlib/creusot_tutorial/sum_up_to.coma

 Why3 IDE is a GUI that looks like this: